 *The system default is isolated.

-Note: at present, MXC supports to change the positions from isolated to cross mode, and cross mode to isolate mode is not available.
+Note: at present, MEXC supports to change the positions from isolated to cross mode, and cross mode to isolate mode is not available.

 [Change leverage multiplier under the isolated position mode]

 Different leverage multiplier modification is available in both long and short positions, in which users can change any leverage multiplier under the isolated position mode.

 For example, the current position is 20x long for BTCUSDT contract, if you want to change cross to isolate, you need to click [Buy long.20X] first, then click [Cross], finally click [Confirm] to change it.